-We benefit from having the services of a specially trained teacher who is able to give advice and support to teachers who have children in their classes experiencing behavioural difficulties.
+We benefit from having the services of the inclusion and wellbeing team who are able to give advice and support to teachers who have children in their classes experiencing behavioural difficulties.

 Speech and Language Therapy

 A Speech and Language therapist visits school to carry out specialist work with individuals or groups of children in speech and language development.
 Parental permission is always obtained.